edguer/k8s-partitioned-worker/README.md

 # Kubernetes Partitioned Worker with Redis

-This is an example on how to build a partitioned batch worker for a Kubernetes cluster.
+This is an example on how to build a partitioned batch worker for a Kubernetes cluster in Java with Redis.

 ## Problem statement